 But the planet is finally cooling down.
 Population is booming.
 Some survivors on a space station seize the opportunity to reshape mankind in their own image.
 They plan on becoming humanity’s new gods.

 Eliana decides to stop them.
 She succeeds, of course.
 She uses her skills and talents to board the station.
 She guns down the villain.
 But she makes compromises to pull it off.
 In the end, she won’t be much better than the villain she defeats.

-INFERNO OF EDEN, is complete at 128,000 words.
-It is a post-apocalyptic Western about a young woman struggling against the tyranny of the powerful.
-Like every Western, it has a showdown at high noon, on the space station.
-It also contains an element of the mysterious as humanity’s near extinction catalyzes extraordinary talents in the hero… and also the villain.
+INFERNO OF EDEN, is complete at 97,000 words.
+It is a post-post-apocalyptic (apocalyptic rebound?)
+Western about a nineteen-year-old woman struggling against the tyranny of the powerful.
+Like every Western, it has a showdown at high noon.
+Except it’s on a space station, instead of a dusty main street.
+There’s no trusty horse, but there is a sidekick Artificial Intelligence.
+He’s a teenager.
+Ugh.

 In 2002 I founded GrubHub.com, which I left in 2014 to pursue a literary career.
 In my 12 years leading the company, I created a brand that attracted 10 million customers as well as 1.2 million Twitter and Facebook followers.
 By way of my bona fides for writing a science fiction novel, I have a pile of degrees from MIT, where I was often seen hanging around the AI lab.
 Which is to say, I’m perfectly aware when I sacrifice solid science in the name of a great story.